 FedRAMP Impact Levels

-The number of security controls and practices that a CSP must implement depends on the “impact level” for whatever contract the CSP is bidding on.
-The more sensitive the data is – and therefore, the more severe the consequences would be if a breach were to happen – the higher the impact level, and the stronger the CSP’s security needs to be.
+The number of security controls and practices a CSP must implement depends on the “impact level” for whatever contract the CSP is bidding on.
+The more sensitive the data is – and therefore, the more severe the consequences would be if a breach were to happen – the higher the impact level and the stronger the CSP’s security needs to be.

 The four FedRAMP impact levels are: